FDA OKs mixing COVID vaccines; backs Moderna, J&J boosters

 As for mixing and matching, the FDA said it’s OK to use any brand for the booster regardless of which vaccination people got first.
 The interchangeability of the shots is expected to speed the booster campaign, particularly in nursing homes and other institutional settings where residents have received different shots over time.

-FDA’s acting commissioner Dr. Janet Woodcock said the agency wanted to make its booster guidance as flexible as possible, given that many people don’t remember which brand they first received.
-In other cases, some people may want to try a different vaccine if they previously experienced common side effects like muscle ache or chills.
+FDA officials said they wanted to make the booster guidance as flexible as possible, given that many people don’t remember which brand of vaccine they received.

+“Being able to interchange these vaccines is a good thing — it’s like what we do with flu vaccines,” FDA’s Dr. Peter Marks told reporters Wednesday evening.
+“Most people don’t know what brand of flu vaccine they received.”

-Still, regulators said it’s likely many people will stick with the same vaccine brand.
+Still, he added that many people will decide to get a booster from the same company as their initial vaccination.

 Health authorities stress that the priority still is getting first shots to about 65 million eligible Americans who remain unvaccinated.
 But the booster campaign is meant to shore up protection against the virus amid signs that vaccine effectiveness is waning against mild infections, even though all three brands continue to protect against hospitalization and death.

-“Today the currently available data suggest waning immunity in some populations of fully vaccinated people,” Woodcock told reporters.
+“Today the currently available data suggest waning immunity in some populations of fully vaccinated people,” said FDA’s acting commissioner Dr. Janet Woodcock.
 “The availability of these authorized boosters is important for continued protection against COVID-19 disease.”

 The Moderna booster decision essentially matches FDA’s ruling that high-risk groups are eligible for the Pfizer vaccine, which is made with the same technology.